skvadrik/re2c/src/manual/options/options_list.rst

 ``-e --ecb``
     Generate a parser that supports EBCDIC.
 The generated code can deal with any character up to 0xFF.
-In this mode ``re2c`` assumes that input character size is 1 byte.
-This switch is incompatible with ``-w``, ``-x``, ``-u`` and ``-8``.
+In this mode, ``re2c`` assumes an input character size of 1 byte.
+This switch is incompatible with ``-w``, ``-x``, ``-u``, and ``-8``.

 ``-f --storable-state``
     Generate a scanner with support for storable state.

 ``-F --flex-syntax``
-    Partial support for the flex syntax.
-When this flag is active, named definitions must be surrounded by curly braces and can be defined without an equal sign and the terminating semi colon.
+    Partial support for flex syntax.
+When this flag is active, named definitions must be surrounded by curly braces and can be defined without an equal sign and the terminating semicolon.
-    Instead names are treated as direct double quoted strings.
+    Instead, names are treated as direct double quoted strings.

 ``-g --computed-gotos``
     Generate a scanner that utilizes GCC's
-    computed goto feature.
-That is, ``re2c`` generates jump tables whenever a decision is of a certain complexity (e.g., a lot of if conditions are otherwise necessary).
+    computed-goto feature.
+That is, ``re2c`` generates jump tables whenever a decision is of certain complexity (e.g., a lot of if conditions would be otherwise necessary).
 This is only usable with compilers that support this feature.
-    Note that this implies ``-b`` and that the complexity threshold can be configured using the inplace configuration ``cgoto:threshold``.
+    Note that this implies ``-b`` and that the complexity threshold can be configured using the ``cgoto:threshold`` inplace configuration.

 ``-i --no-debug-info``
     Do not output ``#line`` information.
-This is useful when you want use a CMS tool with the ``re2c`` output which you might want if you do not require your users to have ``re2c`` themselves when building from your source.
+This is useful when you want use a CMS tool with ``re2c``'s output.
+You might want to do this if you do not want to impose re2c as a build requirement for your source.

 ``-o OUTPUT --output=OUTPUT``
     Specify the ``OUTPUT`` file.